Understanding West Virginia Personal Injury Litigation

 Any time you have been injured in an accident caused by the negligence of someone else, West Virginia personal injury law provides the right to pursue compensation from the responsible party for expenses relating to your injuries.

 Your options for personal injury settlement in West Virginia

 Not all cases need to go to court.
-You have two basic options for pursuing an out-of-court injury settlement in West Virginia:
+You have two basic options for pursuing an out-of-court personal injury settlement in West Virginia:

 - Insurance settlement: An insurance claim might be all you need to compensate you for the basic medical costs associated with a relatively minor injury.
 But, you need to be aware that the first priority of any insurance company is to protect its bottom line.
 It often makes sense to seek advice from a skilled personal injury attorney before accepting an insurance company offer.

 - Settlement from responsible parties: When more significant injuries are involved, you may need to negotiate with the attorneys representing the responsible parties.
 You need an experienced personal injury attorney to protect your interests and ensure full and fair compensation from this type of out-of-court settlement.

 With over three decades of experience, the attorneys at Kaufman & McPherson, PLLC have the negotiation skills needed to ensure you receive the compensation you deserve from settlement negotiations.

 When injury litigation in West Virginia courts may be needed